Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Spawning.md

 ## Delegates

-### MLAPI.Spawning.SpawnManager.DestroyHandlerDelegate
+### MLAPI.Spawning.NetworkSpawnManager.DestroyHandlerDelegate

 <div class="section">

-The delegate used when destroying networked objects
+The delegate used when destroying NetworkObjects

 </div>

-### MLAPI.Spawning.SpawnManager.SpawnHandlerDelegate
+### MLAPI.Spawning.NetworkSpawnManager.SpawnHandlerDelegate

 <div class="section">

-The delegate used when spawning a networked object
+The delegate used when spawning a NetworkObject

 </div>